larsmagne/eplot/README.md

 look of the chart and the individual plots.
 To get a list of them all, and their possible values, use the `M-x eplot-list-chart-headers' command.

+You can have comments in a .plt buffer -- all lines that start with a # are comments.